-By collaborating with our customers, we leverage our talent, extensive international footwear and fashion exposure and experience to accommodate their needs (including design preferences, footwear styles and application of materials) in view of market trends.
-Our designers will provide our customers with product designs created either by themselves or based on our customers' design ideas and concepts.
-When our customers have their designated designs, our design team will, based on product specifications and requirements provided by our customers, offer design ideas and suggestions on product improvements.
-Since our inception, we have strategically focused on providing value added services to our customers.
-Having considered the capital investment in establishing and running a footwear factory, we choose to outsource footwear manufacturing strategically to our footwear suppliers instead of building our own footwear factories.
-We have established reliable and long term relationships with a number of quality footwear suppliers located in Wenzhou, Fujian and Dongguan which are major footwear manufacturing bases in China.
+Our designers provide our customers with product designs created either by themselves or based on our customers' design ideas and concepts.
+When our customers have their designated designs, our design team offers design ideas and suggestions on product improvements.
+We outsource footwear manufacturing to quality footwear suppliers in China with which we have established reliable and long term relationship.
 To ensure the quality of footwear, we closely monitor product quality throughout the production process.
-Our full span quality control covers raw material examination, footwear production process monitoring, finished footwear checking and testing, and packaging inspection.
-This ensures that our footwear can meet the high quality demands of our customers and consumers.
-Some of our customers will also send their quality control staff or designated inspection companies to inspect the finished footwear before shipment.
-We also manage the logistics arrangements of finished footwear and, after product delivery, liaise with our customers for after-sale feedback on our products and services so that we can continuously refine and improve our standards.
+We also manage the logistics arrangements of finished footwear and, after product delivery, liaise with our customers for after-sale feedback on our footwear and services so that we can continuously refine and improve our standards.